 |Major Groups > Cup Fungi > Aleuria aurantia|

-[ Ascomycetes > Pezizales > Pyrenemataceae > Aleuria . . . ]
+[ Ascomycota > Pezizales > Pyronemataceae > Aleuria . . . ]

 by Michael Kuo

-Often called the "Orange Peel Fungus," this attractive cup fungus is bright orange, with a fuzzy whitish underside (at least when young).
+Sometimes called the "orange peel fungus," this attractive and often fairly large cup fungus is bright orange, with a fuzzy whitish underside (at least when young).
 Aleuria aurantia occasionally develops a slit down one side, reminiscent of species of Otidea (see Otidea onotica for an example), but it does not consistently do so, and it is more brightly colored than most Otidea species.
-Under the microscope, Aleuria aurantia has spores that become marvelously reticulate, clearly separating it from species of Otidea.
+Under the microscope, Aleuria aurantia has spores that become marvelously reticulate and develop long points ("apiculi," in Mycologese) at each end.